Update: This article was last updated on 24th February 2025 to reflect the accuracy and up-to-date information on the page.

-Understanding The Yavadunam Sutra
+Learn The Yavadunam Sutra

 Step 1: Identify a suitable base

-Step 2: Calculate the deficiencies
+Step 2: Find out the deficiencies

 Step 3: Adjust the numbers